 - If you’re receiving support from Work and Income, you may need to show you earn at least 50% of your income from an alternative source.

 - You are required to provide read-only access to at least 90 days of bank statements.
 If you would prefer to submit hard copies, this will have an impact on the turnaround time.

 - Lenders want to know whether you have outstanding loans or other outgoing expenses, such as credit card payments or rent.

 Does everyone who has bad credit need a “no credit check” loan?

 No. There is a range of lenders that will consider you for a loan if you have bad credit, and they will check your credit history.
 Just as the case with no credit check loans, bad credit loans are approved using the information you provide in the application, such as how much you earn and whether or not you are employed.
 Bad credit lenders may also use your credit history to help make their decision, but bad credit doesn’t mean they won’t approve you.

 If you have bad credit, you may want to compare your no credit check and bad credit options to see which is right for you.

 How much does a payday loan cost?

 The fees and interest rates associated with a no credit check loan differ from lender to lender, but the cost structure is usually simple.
-Typically, smaller loans are repaid within a period of 2 days to 1 year, while you usually repay more significant loans over a maximum of 2 years.
+Typically, smaller loans are repaid within a period of two days to one year, while you usually repay more significant loans over a maximum of two years.

 How does the application process work?

-Bear in mind the application process will differ between lenders, but usually, when you apply it will ask you for read-only access to bank statements from the last 90 days; details about your job or Work and Income benefits and how much you earn.
+Bear in mind the application process will differ between lenders, but usually, when you apply you will be asked for read-only access to bank statements from the last 90 days, details about your job or Work and Income benefits and how much you earn.